 Why it’s great for the first time hiker & biker…

 The Pathway consists of just over 11 miles of loop trail networks, with easy, moderate and difficult segments.
-The primary trailhead on Seely Road is a great place to start to explore the easy and moderate loops of the Pathway’s northern segments.
+The primary trailhead on Seeley Road is a great place to start to explore the easy and moderate loops of the Pathway’s northern segments.
 Moving into the heart of the pathway you will find the most difficult segments which can be tackled by the first time hiker looking for a bit of a workout/challenge.

 During the winter months, these trails transform into a single track classic nordic ski playground.
-Much like the winter sports trail for at tire riding (see below) the grooming is exceptional and frequently kept in peak condition.
+Much like the winter sports trail for fat tire riding (see below) the grooming is exceptional and frequently kept in peak condition.

 Why it’s great for winter fat tire riding…

 Take on all 11 miles of this trail from trailhead to trailhead, or go out and back if you don’t want to shuttle a vehicle.
 This groomed 3’ wide trail is ideal Fat Tire riding during the winter months.